 After thinking for a long time and going through my list once too many times, I finally ended up baking a marble cake.
 I have always wanted to bake a marble cake, only never got around to making it.
 I decided that this Bakeathon was the right time for me to do it.
 We have a power shutdown for two hours and I wanted to make something before that.
 My luck it turned out that I needed another two more minutes when the power went off.
 Finally, after the power came back, I baked it again.
 It finally took almost another 15 mins more baking time for the cake to set.

-Maybe because I was baking small serving, I was not able to set up as exactly as how I have seen the marble cake, though my design were fine.
-Taste wise I was very happy, since it was an eggless, I could taste it myself.
+Maybe because I was baking small serving, I was not able to set up as exactly as how I have seen the marble cake, though my design was fine.
+Taste-wise I was very happy since it was eggless, I could taste it myself.
 I know I have lined up some savory buns and bread.
-I will have to see if I will end up baking those or resort to easy ones like the cakes and cookies.
+I will have to see if I will end up baking those or resort to easy ones like cakes and cookies.
 If I stick to anything chocolate, I have no problem as my kids love it.
 I am hesitant to only keep feeding them sweet based snacks.
-Anyway I see that they end up eating chocolates or biscuits, it might as well be what I bake.
+Anyway, I see that they end up eating chocolates or biscuits, it might as well be what I bake.

 Eggless Marble Cake

 All purpose flour - 1 & 1/2 cup

 Castor Sugar -1 cup

 Vinegar - 3 tsp